Culture / Nashville hotels host holiday pop-up events

 After a two-year hiatus during the pandemic, ICE! returns to Nashville’s Gaylord Opryland Hotel from November 11–January 1.
 This year, the holiday pop-up brings to life the classic animated TV special Rudolph the Red-Nosed Reindeer, featuring Yukon Cornelius, Hermey the Elf, Bumble the Abominable Snow Monster, the Island of Misfit Toys, and a certain red-nosed reindeer.
 Guests don blue parkas while walking through the immersive 19,000-square-foot exhibit, featuring more than 2 million pounds of brightly colored ice.
 And beyond ICE!, the sprawling hotel offers a host of other holiday happenings, including breakfast with Rudolph, photos with Santa, a gingerbread decorating corner, snowballs games and Rudolph-themed scavenger hunt, bumper cars, a 15-foot-high tubing hill, ice skating, carriage rides, a Christmas-themed cruise on the Delta Riverboat, and the Oak Ridge Boys Christmas in Tennessee dinner show.

 Located at Bobby Hotel’s rooftop lounge, Camp Bobby sits 10 stories above Nashville’s Arts District and transports guests into a 1970s-inspired oasis for an evening.
 The design mimics a cozy campsite, complete with rustic décor, wintery lights, and a retrofitted 1956 Seniccruiser trailer-turned-lounge.
 The trailer is furnished to maintain the 1970s design aesthetic and to create a place for guests to slow down and relax.
 Outside the trailer lounge, guests settle in around personal campfires in lawn chairs or inside stylized igloos that provide privacy and warmth.
 Eclectic chairs, tables, and couches fill the inside of the igloos, with a small burning fire and plenty of blankets to go around on colder evenings.
 Last year, Camp Bobby also featured a small ice rink (yes, on the roof).
-Camp Bobby is open from November 12–February 2023.
+Camp Bobby is open now through February 2025.
 Snacks and themed drinks, such as spiked hot cocoa, are available for purchase.
 Reservations should be made in advance for entry to the event, access to the private igloos, and more.

-Chalet 27 at The Westin Nashville
+Lodge 27 at The Westin Nashville